romainsacchi/internal-PSI-training-2024/README.md

 1. Introduction to [``brightway``](https://docs.brightway.dev/en/latest/) and [``activity-browser``](https://github.com/LCA-ActivityBrowser/activity-browser).
 2. Introduction to the [``wurst``](https://github.com/polca/wurst) library.
 3. Introduction to the [``premise``](https://github.com/polca/premise) library.
-4. Practical session on prospective LCA.
+4. Practical session on scenario-based and prospective LCA.

 ## Course description

-This course will introduce participants to LCA software, LCA data manipulation, and prospective LCA.
+This course will introduce participants to LCA, software to conduct it, LCA data manipulation, and prospective LCA.
 Hence, the course is divided in four parts.

 The first part will be an introduction to ``brightway`` and ``activity-browser``.